joergbuchwald/ogs6py/paper/paper_ogs6py_vtuio.md

 model.run_model(path="~/github/ogs/build_mkl/bin", logfile="excavation.log")
 ```

-    OGS finished with project file tunnel_exc.prj.
+[//]: #    OGS finished with project file tunnel_exc.prj.
-    Execution took 35.10139513015747 s
+[//]: #    Execution took 35.10139513015747 s

 The ouput can be eaysily analyzed using the capabilities of the VTUinterface tool.
-It is important to tell vtuIO the dimensionality of the problem in order to use the correct algorithm for interpolation.
+It is important to tell vtuIO the dimensionality of the problem in order to use the correct algorithm for spatial interpolation.

 One of the most significant features of VTUinterface is the ability to deal with PVD files as time series data.